archification/webify/README.md

 ## Introduction
 Welcome to the Webify project!
-This CLI application is developed in Rust using the `axum` crate makes up a configurable web server.
+This CLI application is configurable web server developed in Rust using the `axum` crate.
 The config.toml file allows us to determine paths to web routes and local files, IP address and port, and whether things like SSL are enabled.

 ## Features